 The good news is it just got easier!
-Well, in terms of physical storage space that is but only if you don't opt to receive paper copies of all the papers.
-From the start of this quinquennium, the default position will be for you to receive your papers electronically (though you can, if you prefer, ask for hard copies).
+The default position will be for you to receive your papers electronically (though you can, if you prefer, ask for hard copies).
 Given that iCloud storage is costly in terms of its carbon footprint; why not just buy a memory stick and keep all your Synod papers on it.
 If you opt for the hard copies, I suggest you clear a space for a new filing cabinet so that you can keep them all in order and to hand for future reference.
-Or neither of the above - just download them from the Synod website whenever you need to.
+Or neither of the above - just download them from the Synod websitewhenever you need to.